 Although some states provide insurance coverage to employers, Georgia requires companies to obtain it on the private market, or to apply to be “self-insured.”
 Obtaining self-insured status happens only in rare instances.
 Most employees will find that if they file a workers’ compensation claim, their employer’s insurance company and its legal representatives handle it.

 Straightforward claims may be paid out to employees with relative ease, but more complicated claims can quickly become mired in dispute.
 While it may seem obvious that a person has been hurt at work and thus deserves benefits, this area of law has many nuances.
 For example, some injuries exacerbate a pre-existing condition that was unrelated to the individual’s job.
 Benefits still may be available, but only to compensate for the harm that did not arise directly from the pre-existing condition.

-Discuss Your Work Injury with an Experienced Atlanta Lawyer
+Discuss Your Work Injury With Our Experienced Lawyers

-Dealing with a workers’ compensation insurance company does not always need to be difficult or stressful.
-While insurers may have standard procedures or routines for denying certain workers’ compensation claims, or attempting to dissuade Atlanta employees from seeking benefits, work injury attorney Julie A. Rice understands these approaches and can explore ways to pursue a resolution that protects your rights.
-We represent employees at hurt at work in Marietta, Decatur, and Lawrenceville, among other communities in Fulton, DeKalb, Clayton, Cobb, and Gwinnett Counties.
-For more information or to schedule a consultation, contact us at (770) 865-8654 and (813) 363-6664, or online.
+Dealing with a workers’ compensation insurance company does not always need to be difficult or stressful event.
+While insurers may have standard procedures or routines for denying certain workers’ compensation claims, or attempting to dissuade employees from seeking benefits.